 - National speed limit (white circle with black diagonal line through it) is 70 on dual carriageways (unless otherwise marked) and 60 on single lane roads.

-- In towns the speed will often by 30mph, and sometimes 20mph near schools.
-Do not speed in towns- cameras (and kids!) everywhere.
+- In towns, the speed will often by 30mph, and sometimes 20mph near schools.
+Do not speed in towns- cameras (and kids!) are everywhere.

 Driving Tips for the UK